Michael Dunlop

 Michael Dunlop (born 10 April 1989) is a Northern Irish professional motorcycle road racer.
-He holds the all-time record for victories and podium finishes at the Isle of Man TT, with 33 wins and 51 podiums, surpassing the previous record of 26 wins held by his uncle Joey Dunlop in 2024.
-These results make him the most successful competitor in the history of the event.
+He holds the all-time record for victories and podium finishes at the Isle of Man TT, with 36 wins and 55 podiums, surpassing the previous record of 26 wins held by his uncle Joey Dunlop in 2024.
+These results make him the event's most successful competitor by wins and podium finishes.

-He is part of a prominent racing dynasty: the son of the late Robert Dunlop, brother of the late William Dunlop, and nephew of the late Joey Dunlop.
+Dunlop is part of a prominent racing dynasty: the son of Robert Dunlop, brother of William Dunlop, and nephew of Joey Dunlop.
 His family legacy was documented in Road (2014), and he later published his autobiography Road Racer: It's in My Blood (2017).

 In the 2025 King's Birthday Honours, Dunlop was appointed a Member of the Order of the British Empire (MBE) for services to motorcycle racing.

 Career

 North West 200

 Dunlop secured his first North West 200 victory in 2008, winning the 250cc race on a Honda.
 The win came two days after the death of his father, Robert Dunlop, during practice for the event, and the day before his funeral.

 In 2013, Dunlop claimed his second North West 200 victory by winning the Superstock race on a Honda, finishing ahead of Bruce Anstey and Lee Johnston.

 In 2014, Dunlop added two further victories to his North West 200 record, winning both the Superstock and Superbike Race 2 events on a BMW.
 The wins marked his third and fourth career victories at the meeting and his first with the German manufacturer.
 He was also named the first recipient of the Robert Dunlop Man of the Meeting award, introduced to honour his father's legacy at the event.

 In 2016, Dunlop added a fifth North West 200 victory by winning the Superbike race on a BMW.
 During the race, he set a new Superbike lap record of 4 minutes 22.095 seconds at an average speed of 123.207 mph.

 In 2025, Dunlop returned to winning form at the North West 200, claiming victories in the Supersport, Superstock, and Superbike races.
 The wins marked his first on Ducati machinery and brought his career total at the event to eight, ending a nine-year spell without a victory there.
-His Superbike win was initially disputed due to a 10-second penalty for missing the Mather's Cross chicane, but the penalty was later rescinded, and Dunlop was officially declared the winner.
+His Superbike win was initially disputed due to a ten-second penalty for missing the Mather's Cross chicane, but the penalty was later rescinded, and Dunlop was officially declared the winner.

+In 2026, Dunlop secured his ninth North West 200 victory by winning a Supersport race that was twice red‑flagged.
+The result was declared after four laps, with Dunlop taking the win on his V2 Ducati for his third Supersport win at the event.